MichaelCurrin/coding-blog/_posts/2020-05-12-coding-and-music.md

 This is relies on the JACK, covered below.

-### Jack Audio Connection Kit
+### JACK - Jack Audio Connection Kit

 A tool for mixing sound and recordings.
-Also known as _JACK._

 * [jackaudio.org](https://jackaudio.org/ "https://jackaudio.org/")